100 Notable alumni of

 -

 Meredith Jung-En Woo is an American academic and author.
-She is a Professor of Practice at the School of Politics and Global Studies at Arizona State University.
-She was President of Sweet Briar College, and is the former director of the International Higher Education Support Program at the Open Society Foundation in London.
-She also was the Dean of the College and Graduate School of Arts and Sciences at the University of Virginia.
+She is a Senior Fellow at the University Design Institute and a Professor of Practice at the School of Politics and Global Studies, both at Arizona State University.
+She served as President of Sweet Briar College and as the Dean of the College and Graduate School of Arts and Sciences at the University of Virginia.
+She is the former director of the International Higher Education Support Program at the Open Society Foundations in London.

 -